All About Computer Science Professors

 - Plan, evaluate, and revise curricula, course content, and course materials and methods of instruction.

-These are the skills Computer Science Professors say are the most useful in their careers:
+When polled, Computer Science Professors say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Computer Applications Instructor